Frequently Asked Questions

 How do the awards work?

-A writer who has a Substack subscribes to the Lunar Awards, and they are notified via a post when a new award season starts.
+1. A writer with a Substack subscribes to the Lunar Awards and is notified via a post when a new round starts.

-The writer reads the rules, publishes on their own Substack, and then adds a link in the comments of the award season post.
+2. The writer reads the rules, publishes a story on their own Substack, and then adds a link to the story in the comments of the award season post.

 What are the general award entry rules?

-It must be posted on the Substack platform (no external links, doc files, etc.) and must not exist behind a paywall.
-Comments or accompanying features (like author’s notes) can still be paywalled.
+• It must be posted on the Substack platform (no external links, doc files, etc.) and not behind a paywall.
+However, comments or accompanying features (like author’s notes) can still be paywalled.

-Only one category submission per user profile per award season is allowed.
+• Only one submission per writer per round is allowed.

-A submission will only be considered once.
-Do not resubmit the same short story or first chapter over multiple seasons, even if it has been edited.
+• A submission will only be considered once.
+Do not resubmit the same short story over multiple rounds, even if it has been edited.

-A link to the submission must be posted in the award season post comments during the submission period.
+• A link to the submission must be posted in the applicable round post’s comments section during the submission period.
 Each entry will be verified with a reply.

-The previous award season winner of any category is not eligible to participate in the next award season.
-One award season must pass before becoming eligible again.
+• The previous round winner of any genre is not eligible to participate in the following rounds for that season.

 What are the Short Story category award entry rules?

-It must be 2500 words or less.
-There is no minimum.
+• It must be 7500 words or less.
+The minimum for anthology consideration is 1000 words.

-It must be standalone (no serials or parts), but it can be a part of an anthology.
+• It must be standalone (no serials or parts), but it can be a part of an anthology or a shared universe.

-It must be a part of a serial.
-The serial does not need to be finished to be considered.
+• It must be part of a serial, but the serial does not need to be finished for it to be considered.

 Do I have to subscribe to the Lunar Awards to be considered?

 Yes.
 The winner will be announced here before an author is contacted directly.
-This will also be the central location to announce future award seasons, post essays, reviews and interviews.
+This will also be the central location to announce future seasons, essays, reviews, and interviews.

 Is there a reading or award entry fee?